HiMyNameIsGarch/dictionary/README.md

 ## How to install
 The application supports only 2 platforms `Linux` and `Windows` <br>
 If you want to install it, you can run:
-- On Linux: `dotnet publish -r linux-x64 --self-contained true --output <location>`
+- On Linux: `dotnet publish -r linux-x64 -p:PublishSingleFile=true --self-contained false --output <location>`
-- On Windows: `dotnet publish -r win-x64 --self-contained true --output <location>`
+- On Windows: `dotnet publish -r win-x64 -p:PublishSingleFile=true --self-contained false --output <location>`

 ## Report a bug
 > If you want to report a bug, please right an issue that will contain the followings: <br>
 - Your configuration file settings
 - The pair on that the bug occured.